metacall/gsoc-2022/README.md

 Finally it would be interesting to add a README in [this repository](https://github.com/metacall/distributable) in order to document the three repositories and build systems.

+**Expected outcomes**: To implement and complete CI/CD builds for Windows, Linux and MacOS in order to provide cross-platform binary distributions of MetaCall.

+**Possible mentors**: Gil Arasa Verge, Vicente Eduardo Ferrer Garcia

 **Resources**:
  - Guix Build System options: https://guix.gnu.org/manual/en/html_node/Additional-Build-Options.html
  - Docker Multi-Arch support: https://docs.docker.com/desktop/multi-arch/